bunjj/Advanced-Systems-Lab/README.md

 It takes two mandatory arguments and one optional:

 ```
-./main <input> <output> [<reference>]
+./main <input> <width> <height> [<output>] [<reference>]
 ```

-The first one is the path to a JSON file containing a scene definition and the second one is the path where the resulting ppm image file should be written to (any existing file will be overwritten).
-The optional argument is the path to the reference ppm image (used for output validation).
+The first one is the path to a JSON file containing a scene definition followed by the desired width and height of the image in pixels.

+The fourth argument is optional and denotes the path where the resulting ppm image file should be written (any existing file will be overwritten).
+If the argument is not specified, no image will be written.
+The last optinal argument is the path to the reference ppm image (used for output validation).